Matchlighter/theme-bobthefish/README.md

 You can use the function `bobthefish_display_colors` to preview the prompts in any color scheme.

-Set `theme_color_scheme` in a terminal session or in your fish startup files to one of the following options to change the prompt colors.
+Set `btf_color_scheme` in a terminal session or in your fish startup files to one of the following options to change the prompt colors.

 - `dark`.
 The default bobthefish theme.